munificent/craftinginterpreters/book/chunks-of-bytecode.md

 The problem with a fantasy architecture, of course, is that it doesn't exist.
 We solve that by writing an *emulator* -- a simulated chip written in software that interprets the bytecode one instruction at a time.
-A **virtual machine** (**VM**), if you will.
+A *virtual machine (VM)*, if you will.

 That emulation layer adds <span name="p-code">overhead</span>, which is a key reason bytecode is slower than native code.
 But in return, it gives us portability.
-Write our VM in a language like C that is already supported on all the machines we care about and we can run our emulator on top of any hardware we like.
+Write our VM in a language like C that is already supported on all the machines we care about, and we can run our emulator on top of any hardware we like.

 <aside name="p-code">